 Email marketing lets you build an identity behind your brand.
 It also establishes a mode of communication between you and your marketplace users.
 Unlike ads or blurbs on your site, emails can be directly responded to – there’s actually someone on the other end.

 Building an email list can be tough, but there’s plenty of lead generation tools out there.
-A combination of popups, push notifications, and live chat is an excellent way to generate leads, build and email list, and, ultimately, build trust with your community.
+A combination of popups, push notifications, and live chat is an excellent way to generate leads, build a list of verified email addresses, and, ultimately, build trust with your community.

 Not to mention, email marketing has an average ROI of $44 per $1 spent, so it’s a smart investment.
 Why not build trust and revenue at the same time?